Parent Tick

 This whakataukī references the Tītoki tree, which, like our tamariki/rangatahi only blooms when the climate is right.

-As a parent of a neurodivergent tamariki or rangatahi, home-schooling may be something you are considering as beneficial opportunity – or as a last resort.
+As a parent of a neurodivergent tamariki or rangatahi, home-schooling may be something you are considering as a beneficial opportunity – or as a last resort.
 Many home-schooling whānau arrive at this option due to the education system not meeting the needs of their neurodivergent ākonga.
-Perhaps they are overwhelmed in the classroom setting, are being bullied, or are not receiving the support they need to access to curriculum.
+They may be overwhelmed in the classroom, are bullied, or don't receive the learning support they need.
+Many have faced exclusions, standdowns or expulsion.
+One study shows autistic children in New Zealand are almost three times more likely to be stood down or suspended from school than children who aren't autistic.

-In the case of my child, it was a combination of all four factors.
+In the case of my child, it was a combination of all these factors.
 Our whānau was forced into home-schooling having exhausted every other option available to our son.
 We were traumatised, exhausted and isolated.
 During the following four years that we home-schooled, we were able to heal, have our needs met, and create nurturing friendships amidst a community of like-minded families.

-How much does home-schooling cost?
+How much does homeschooling cost?

 I orea te tuatara ka puta ki waho | A problem is solved by continuing to find solutions

-They will, however, still have funded access to certain supports like a speech language therapist, occupational therapist and assistive technology.
+Your child will no longer be eligible for any teacher aid hours or in-school supports.
+However, they'll still have funded access to certain supports like a speech language therapist, occupational therapist and assistive technology.

-What are the different types of home-schooling?
+What are the different types of homeschooling?

 E koekoe te kōkō, e ketekete te kākā, e kūkū te kererū | The parson bird chatters, the parrot gabbles, the wood pigeon coos (It takes all sorts to make a world/ variety is the spice of life).

-At one end of the spectrum is Te Kura/ Correspondence school (which is like a regular school that is taught extramurally with the parent supervising).
 At the other end of the spectrum is Radical Unschooling, in which no scheduled formal learning takes place, with child-centred learning naturally occurring in daily life.

 The style of home-schooling you choose may evolve and change throughout your home-schooling journey, depending on what works for you and your child.